 You’re Not Showing up on the Search Engine Results Page

 If your site is suffering from low organic visibility, this could indicate a few things.
 First, it could be that no one is searching for your chosen keywords.
-Their traffic is so restrictively low that even if they are relevant, you aren’t likely to gain anything from targeting them.
+Their traffic is so restrictively low that you aren’t likely to gain anything from targeting them, even if they are relevant.

-Finally, it might indicate that your content simply isn’t of high-enough quality to rank.
-Either it’s too thin, too similar to another page on the web, or simply isn’t aligned with your keywords.
+Finally, it might indicate that your content isn’t of high enough quality to rank.
+Either it’s too thin, too similar to another page on the web, or isn’t aligned with your keywords.
 You’ll want to go back to the drawing board and either put in a bit more effort or else hire someone to create the content for you.

 No One’s Viewing Your Content

 Last but certainly not least, are you getting a ton of impressions on the SERP but no clickthroughs?
 This could be indicative of a few things.
 First, take a look at your headline/title tag.
 Make sure to apply Moz’s best practices to it.

 - Put your most important keywords first, such as your brand name, product category, and product name.

 - For non-sales-related content, focus on only a single topic keyword, and avoid keyword stuffing.